ページトップへ戻る

 About Chisomo CBCC

-Chisomo CBCC is located in a mountainous area in Blantyre District in southern Malawi, surrounded by forest.
-Because of its remote location, there has been limited access to government support and little interaction with nearby villages.
+Chisomo CBCC, in particular, is located in a mountainous area of Blantyre in southern Malawi, surrounded by forest.
+Because of its remote location, there is limited access not only to government support but also to interaction with neighboring communities and villages.

 ※Donation page: here!